Course Materials and Readings

 You’ll never have to worry about copyright when you link to Treadwell’s full-text subscriptions.
 Finding links that will work in D2L can be a bit tricky, however.
 This tutorial about Finding Persistent URLs will walk you through the process:

 If you’d like help locating full-text articles that will be relevant to your courses, just ask.

-The Institute keeps a collection on the 4th floor of building 36 where you may place personal copies of books or articles on reserve for your courses.
+The Institute keeps a collection in the Library & Study Commons on the 4th floor of Building 38 where you may place personal copies of books or articles on reserve for your courses.
 Treadwell Library will also put its books on reserve for your courses.
 Contact firstname.lastname@example.org to make arrangements.